Accepted Abstracts will be Published in the "Uro-Technology Journal

-Please note: The presenting author MUST register with the Congress after the abstract is accepted in order to have the abstract included in the Congress program.
+Please note: The presenting author MUST register with the Conference after the abstract is accepted in order to have the abstract included in the Conference program.
 All presenting authors will have the privilege of early registration fees.

-Please note: MMISU 2019 will announce the acceptance decision within one month of the submission, all authors who submitted an abstract will be informed of the final decision by E-mail.
-Accepted abstracts will be presented either an oral presentation or a poster presentation.
+Please note: MMISU 2023 will announce the acceptance decision on the 20th of August 2023, all authors who submitted an abstract will be informed of the final decision by E-mail.
+Accepted abstracts will be presented either an oral presentation or an “electronic” poster presentation.

 Each presentation for the Congress requires an abstract to include brief details of the work.
 The abstract should give details of the aim, objectives, methods used, the most important data findings and conclusions of the submitted research.